pydantic/pydantic/docs/examples/validators.md

 import datetime as dt
-from dataclasses import dataclass from functools import partial from typing import Any, Callable, Optional
+from dataclasses import dataclass from functools import partial from typing import Any, Callable, Optional, Union

 import pytz
 from pydantic_core import CoreSchema, core_schema